 Another reason for foundation failure may be due to poor drainage.
 Improper drainage can lead to an overabundance of moisture.
 This causes soil erosion and expansion.
-Poor soil conditions and poor building site preparation can also be a major factor for foundation repairs.
+Poor soil conditions and poor building site preparation can also play a major role in causing a need for foundation repairs.
 At Basement Masters Waterproofing, we use the correct foundation repair system to solve your foundation problems.

 At Basement Masters Waterproofing, we use different foundation repair solutions to fix your foundation.
 We offer epoxy injections, underpinning, and carbon fiber to repair your cracks.

 Epoxy injections are a fast and economical process.
 Your home may need an epoxy injection if it has a wall crack.
 Wall cracks can be a result of concrete shrinkage, exterior inward pressure expanding and contracting soil, or improper backfill during construction.
 Epoxy injections actually strengthen the crack to eliminate all leaks.
 At Basement Masters Waterproofing, we provide a 10-year warranty on our crack injection repairs.